Payments to employees

 Notional pay

-Notional pay, for example a company car or medical insurance, should be reported on either:
+Notional pay on a benefit, for example a company car or medical insurance, should be reported on or before making a notional payment.

-Where the actual value is not available, submit a best estimate of any benefit in the relevant payroll submission.
-When the actual value of the benefit becomes available, you should include any adjustment in the next payroll submission.
+Where the actual value is not available, the employer must submit a best estimate of any benefit in the relevant payroll submission.
+When the actual value of the benefit becomes available, the employer should include any adjustment in the next payroll submission.

 Share based remuneration

-You should, in the absence of a precise valuation, include a best estimate of the value of the benefit involved.
-That amount should be included in the relevant payroll submission to Revenue.
+The employer should, in the absence of a precise valuation, include a best estimate of the value of the benefit involved arising on share based remuneration.
+That amount should be reported as notional pay in the relevant payroll submission to Revenue.

-When the precise value of the benefit becomes available, any adjustment should be included in the next payroll submission.
+When the precise value of share based remuneration becomes available, any adjustment should be included in the next payroll submission.

 Shares might vest on 31 December.
 An employer should consider whether the shares have vested by close of business in Ireland on 31 December.